New business development: Overview

-In the traditional definition of business development, new business development is mostly seen as growing an enterprise, with a number of techniques.
-While these techniques vary, they primarily fall within the scope of traditional marketing.
-A key concern is how to identify, reach, and engage customers while ensuring their satisfaction, potentially through new products.
+In traditional business development, growing an enterprise involves a variety of techniques that primarily fall within the scope of marketing.
+A central focus is how to identify, reach, and engage customers while ensuring their satisfaction, potentially through new products.
 When supplying a solution, it is important to focus on the total offering you give instead of only focusing on the product or service.
 An offering is a package consisting of different proportions of physical product, service, advice, delivery and the costs, including price that are involved in using it.
 Hereby the advice, adaptation to the customer and the costs are the most important factors to get the right combination within the offering.

-Drawing on contingency theory, an idea central to new business development is that different product-market- technology combinations can require different marketing strategies and business models to make them a success (Tidd et al., 2005).
+Drawing on contingency theory, an idea central to new business development is that different product-market- technology combinations can require different marketing strategies and business models to make them a success.
 To chart the factors that are involved and create synergy between them, new business development draws heavily upon the fields of technology and business networks.
 The new business development process is to recognize chances and opportunities in a fast changing technological environment.
 Often uncertainty arises because of new technology and their new markets.

 Technology of business

-Innovative technology provide important opportunities for new business development.
-For a company, it is important to keep products and processes up to date, to stay competitive (Ford et al., 2006).
-Continuous investment in innovation for both products and processes makes it more difficult for others to offer a large technological functionality advantage (Schilling, 2003).
+Innovative technology provides important opportunities for new business development.
+To stay competitive, companies must keep products and processes up to date.
+Continuous investment in innovation for both products and processes makes it more difficult for others to offer a large technological functionality advantage.
 Many companies need technological development to stay competitive.
 Technological development can occur through making decisions about acquiring, exploiting and managing technologies.
 These decisions should be made by involving the research and development staff, purchasing staff and marketers.
-(Ford et al., 2006) The customers are also important (Schilling, 2003; Ford et al., 2006).
+The customers are also important.

-Furthermore, technology can be analyzed by the concept/framework of value configuration as introduced by Norwegian academics Stabell and Fjedstad (1998).
+Furthermore, technology can be analyzed by the concept/framework of value configuration as introduced by Norwegian academics Stabell and Fjedstad in 1998.
 The framework consists of three value configurations, which are an extension of the value chain model developed by Michael Porter: